systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

     have similar styles to the article body text.

 ## [!SUCCESS]
-I may still consider adding alternative syntax for alert blocks later, that
+I may still consider adding alternative syntax for my alert blocks later, that
     would make the Markdown files more portable, and render better with generic parsers.
 There's no reason my applications renderer can't support multiple syntax